Early Life and Education of Megan Rapinoe: A Complete Timeline

 In August 2015, Rapinoe and Sub Pop recording artist Sera Cahoone announced their engagement.

-2015: Stood in silence for the national anthem and spoke out against artificial turf
+2015: Stood in silence for the national anthem

 September 15, 2016: Continued Protest and U.S. Soccer Statement

-September 2016: Kneeled during national anthem in solidarity with Colin Kaepernick
+September 2016: Kneeled during the national anthem

 In September 2016, Rapinoe garnered national attention for kneeling during the national anthem at an international match in solidarity with NFL player Colin Kaepernick.

-2016: Started dating Sue Bird
+2016: Began dating Sue Bird

-In late 2016, Rapinoe started dating Sue Bird.
+In 2016, Rapinoe began dating Sue Bird.

 Since at least 2016, Rapinoe has been involved in the women's team's equal pay complaint to the Equal Employment Opportunity Commission.

-January 2017: Wedding plans with Sera Cahoone put on hold
+January 2017: Wedding plans put on hold

-July 20, 2017: Confirmed relationship with Sue Bird
+July 20, 2017: Confirmed dating Sue Bird

-On July 20, 2017, Rapinoe and basketball player Sue Bird of Seattle Storm confirmed that they had been dating since late 2016.
+On July 20, 2017, Rapinoe and basketball player Sue Bird of the Seattle Storm confirmed that they had been dating since late 2016.

-In 2018, Sue Bird and Rapinoe became the first same-sex couple on the cover of ESPN's The Body Issue.
+In 2018, Bird and Rapinoe became the first same-sex couple on the cover of ESPN's The Body Issue.

-In March 2019, Rapinoe, along with 27 of her US Women's soccer teammates, filed a lawsuit against the United States Soccer Federation accusing it of gender discrimination, hoping to achieve equal pay.
+In March 2019, Rapinoe, along with 27 of her U.S. Women's soccer teammates, filed a lawsuit against the United States Soccer Federation accusing it of gender discrimination, hoping to achieve equal pay.

 In December 2019, Megan Rapinoe endorsed Elizabeth Warren in the 2020 Democratic Party presidential primaries.